Ten FAQs on direct mail.

 6. What should I look for in a mailing list?

-There are firms that specialise in all aspects of direct mail – including those running campaigns (agencies), those that compile and sell lists (list brokers) and those that design, print, stuff and dispatch envelopes (mailing or fulfilment houses).
-A small business will probably do best by just contacting list brokers (sourced via the Direct Marketing Association at www.dma.org.uk).
+There are firms that specialise in all aspects of direct mail - including those running campaigns (agencies), those that compile and sell lists (list brokers) and those that design, print, stuff and dispatch envelopes (mailing houses).
+A small business will probably do best by contacting list brokers (sourced via the Data & Marketing Association at www.dma.org.uk).

 Bought-in lists should always be treated with care.
 You need to ask: